travis-ci/docs-travis-ci-com/blog/_posts/2012-08-25-ubuntu-1204-migration.md

 ## CI Username Change

-Starting on August 25th, we will deploy new VM images that change CI username from `vagrant` to `travis`.
+August 25th, we deployed new VM images that change CI username from `vagrant` to `travis`.
 If your project depends on

  * The exact username
  * `$HOME` pointing to `/home/vagrant`